 Unlike the Foliage Networkin the United States and the day to day cherry blossom forecasts available in Japan, Alberta has no real-time larch hotline; but historically the peak time for larch hikes in Alberta and viewing has been around the third and fourth week in September.

 Larches are coniferous trees that lose their needles every fall.
 Before the needles drop they turn from green to a spectacular golden yellow.
 In Alberta, the trees we see are alpine larches (Larix lyalli).
 Because they usually grow in stands at high elevations, the impact of their foliage display is nothing short of stunning.

 Taylor and O’Brien Lakes offer exceptional larch viewing without the crowds.
-Accessed via the Taylor Lake Trailhead on the Trans-Canada Highway west of Banff, the hike will take the better part of a day.
+Accessed via the Taylor Lake Trailhead on the Trans-Canada Highway west of Banff, the Taylor Lake hike will take the better part of a day.
 This hike is getting busier but the crowds are a fraction of what you’d find on most other hikes as it requires some effort.